 She barely heard her door bang open, barely heard her dad’s voice, but she felt his loving arms hold her to him.
 Curling into him she allowed herself to sob.
 At least she thought she allowed it.
 Maybe even now her weakness was overtaking her.
 She could’ve tried to assure him she was okay.

 He rocked her in his arms, trying to still her quaking body, to somehow ease the pain.
 She heard other voices, the rest of her family but she was beyond reasoning them.
 All she could feel was shame that they were confronted with even more of her weakness.

-With her father holding tightly to her, the storm finally eased until all she felt were the after effects.
-The numbing ache that she could only combat by being as still as posible.
+With her father holding tightly to her, the storm finally eased until all she felt were the after-effects.
+The numbing ache that she could only combat by being as still as possible.
 Tears still flowed down her cheeks but now she could hear what her father whispered against her hair as his own tears wet her dark strands.
 It broke her heart, worse knowing she was causing his pain.

 “I’m so sorry I failed you...” he whispered to her still form. “...sweet baby girl...failed you...should’ve seen...should’ve protected you...baby girl, forgive me.”